 Of course they have plenty of time on their hands to run through all of the options, but after being forced to survive and thrive with very little, they simply figure it out.
 And you should too.
 Force yourself to come up with a creative solution to a problem by limiting your resources.

-Innovation can save your life in another way.
+Creativity can save your life in another way.
 Realtor Ed Rosenthal took a wrong turn in the desert in 100 degree heat and ran out of water.
 He found shelter under some rocks to escape the heat, but he still had no water.
 Days went by as he felt himself slipping away.
 To keep up his spirits he wrote poetry on his hat.
 When he was finally rescued after 6 days, he had them published in a book called “The Desert Hat”.

 Many psychologists have heard stories from their patients who are bored with their jobs or their lives.
 Do you ever remember being bored as a kid?
 Probably not.
 Because kids use their imaginations, and imagination is endless.
 A solution may be reconnecting with a passion you had when you were younger or taking up some kind of creative hobby you find pleasurable.